CaoRuiming/bpr-wordpress/wp-content/plugins/powerpress/readme.txt

 = Fan of PowerPress and want to show your support? = If you are a fan of PowerPress, we would greatly appreciate it if you could take a moment and [leave us a review on WordPress.org](https://wordpress.org/support/plugin/powerpress/reviews/?rate=5#new-post).
 Your support is greatly appreciated!

+= 8.2.11 =
+* Released 04/29/2020
+* Entry Box Settings are back--this time, find them by clicking the gear in the upper right of the entry box
+* The Permalinks setting has been moved from the Website tab in Settings to the new Entry Box Settings
+* Fixed a bug from 8.2.10 where media couldn't be removed from a post
+* Fixed a bug where "Verify" error messages were not showing up in the right spot

 = 8.2.10 =
 * Released 04/23/2020